fjcorona/spring-boot-user-endpoint/README.md

 spring.jpa.properties.hibernate.format_sql=true
 ```

-In the same way, this property by default is false, so we have to set as true.
+In the same way, this property by default is false, so we have to set it as true.

 Later we will see some examples of both properties working together.